2022 Alabama gubernatorial election

-The 2022 Alabama gubernatorial election took place on November 8, 2022, to elect the governor of Alabama.
-Incumbent Republican Governor Kay Ivey took office on April 10, 2017, upon the resignation of former Governor Robert J. Bentley, and was elected to a full term in 2018.
-She ran for re-election to a second full term in which she won her re-election bid in a landslide.
+The 2022 Alabama gubernatorial election took place on November 8, 2022.
+Incumbent Governor Kay Ivey, a Republican, took office in 2017 upon the resignation of Robert J. Bentley (R) and won a full term in 2018.
+In 2022, she won her bid for a second full term in a landslide.

 Primary elections in Alabama were held on May 24.
 Runoff elections for instances where no candidate received 50% plus one vote were scheduled for June 21.
 A runoff was avoided in the Republican primary, with Ivey winning outright.
 The Democratic primary advanced to a runoff between Malika Sanders-Fortier and Yolanda Flowers, with Flowers winning the Democratic nomination.

-Voter turnout for the 2022 midterm elections in Alabama dropped significantly from 2018, with only 38.5% of Alabama's registered voters turning out.
-This turnout was far below the 2020 presidential election in Alabama, which saw a turnout of 63.1%.
-Alabama's neighboring state Tennessee also saw a huge drop in voter turnout this midterm cycle as well, with only 38.6% of Tennesseans turning out to vote.

 This was the first gubernatorial election in Alabama history in which both major party nominees were women.
-Flowers was also the first Black female gubernatorial nominee in Alabama.
+Flowers was also the first Black female gubernatorial nominee in Alabama history.
 Governor Ivey was sworn in for her second full term on January 16, 2023.

-This is the only gubernatorial election in the 2020s to date to be won by a member of the Silent Generation.